-Despite all the uncertainty travel marketers faced in 2021, one thing remains clear: having an authentic social media strategy helps audiences feel connected to your brand.
+One thing that all destination marketers know is that having an authentic social media strategy is crucial to make audiences feel connected to your brand.

-Good storytelling on social media can transcend global events and bring people closer together, which is why it’s imperative for travel brands to prioritize thoughtful experiences and conversations on social media on the daily.
+Good storytelling on social media can bring people closer together, which is why it’s imperative for travel brands to prioritize thoughtful experiences and conversations on social media on the daily.

-Planning your social strategy for the coming months?
-Here are a few emerging social media trends and high-performing favorites worth doubling down on in 2022.
+Planning your social strategy for the coming months or even next year?
+Here are a few emerging social media trends and high-performing favorites worth doubling down on.

 1. DIY storytelling trumps traditional advertising